codeaurelius/SalesCall-AI-Assistant-POC/README.md

 **1. Build the Extension (Required for Loading):**

+   *   Before compiling the extension code, ensure all dependencies are installed by running `npm install` in the project's root directory:
+       ```bash
+       npm install
+       ```
-   *   You first need to compile the extension code.
+   *   After installing dependencies, you can compile the extension code.
 Open your terminal in the project's root directory and run the build command (this might be `npm run build`, `yarn build`, or similar, depending on the project setup):
        ```bash
        # Example build command (check your package.json)
        npm run build